rladigital/rla-static-site/src/pages/people/david-dent.md

 role: Senior Planner
 tags:
   - Strategy
-profile: /img/missing_avatar.svg
+profile: /img/david dent.jpg
 ---
 David has worked at some of the best London agencies delivering effective strategies for some of the biggest global companies.
-His passion for people watching delivers unique consumer and business insights.
+When not in the office, he can be found on or near the water, watching sport or handing over vast sums of cash to pay for his expensive children.